cdk/cdk-paper-2/README.md

 ences such as large scale genomics, proteomics and metabolomics projects has only been possible because it was supported by a bioinformatics software culture of openness.

+From the very beginning, there was an understanding that communal progress could only been made if tools were openly shared and if people were freed from wasting productivity by reinventing the wheel again and again.
+This culture of openness has clearly influenced the research community in chemistry which has now widely adopted it and continues to publish high quality, peer-reviewed software under open source licenses at a good rate.
+Here we report recent advancements of the Chemistry Development Kit (CDK), an open source Java library for structural chemo- and bioinformatics.
+The CDK originated in the lab of one of us (CS) but was quickly adopted by a community of researchers and is now an actively developed open source project supported by more than 30 contributors world-wide.
+The CDK is used in a number of academic and commercial chemoinformatics projects [5-13].
+Access to source code and documentation is provided via http://cdk.sourceforge.net/.
+We have discussed the general architecture of the Chemistry Development Kit in an earlier article [14].
+An overview of CDK's basic capabilities is given in Fig. 1.
+Here, we will focus on recent advancements of CDK in areas of interest for pharmaceutical design, such as the ability to compute molecular descriptors and the ability to interface with the open source statistics package R [15].

+## Molecular Descriptors

+The function of a chemoinformatics toolkit, by definition, is to represent, generate and process chemical information.
+One such source of information may be found in molecular descriptors.
+These are sets of numeric values that mathematically characterize the structure and environment of a molecule.
+Molecular descriptors are used in a number of areas such as database searching and QSAR modeling.
+Recently, one line of work on the CDK project has been to focus on features that would make it useful for inclusion in QSAR modeling environments.
+To this end a number of molecular descriptor routines have been added to the framework.
+Table 1 gives an overview of descriptors currently implemented in the CDK.
+This section discusses the general design of the descriptor package.

+A fundamental decision made in the design of the package was to supplement descriptor implementations with meta-data.
+In this context, meta-data includes information regarding the author (called vendor), version and title of the implementation, and a reference to the dictionary describing the descriptors.
+Descriptor entries in this dictionary contain information such as a reference to original literature, mathematical formulae describing the descriptor, links to related descriptors, and other details on the exact algorithm used to calculate descriptor values.
+These dictionaries are not specific to the CDK but are developed within an independent open source QSAR project (http://qsar.sf.net/) and the descriptor and meta-data dictionaries are available online from this project.

+The goal of the meta-data is to allow the user to determine information regarding the descriptor as well as the descriptor value itself.
+This is important, since in many cases descriptor implementations and definitions are separate.
+As a result, one ends up with a large set of numbers which are not closely tied to meaning.
+The inclusion of meta-data in the CDK descriptor implementations alleviates this problem.
+Another example of the use of meta-data is to differentiate between descriptors that return different types of values.
+For example the BCUT [31] descriptors are essentially the n highest and lowest eigenvalues of the weighted Burden matrix [36].
+Hence the descriptor value is a vector of numbers.
+On the other hand constitutional descriptors, such as the count of halogen atoms, return a single number.
+The use of descriptor meta-data allows the user to identify the nature of the return values of different descriptors.

+An important use of the meta-data dictionaries is to allow, in conjunction with namespaces, multiple implementations of a given descriptor to coexist.
+This is important in applications where a user already has descriptor routines (which may clash with descriptor routines present in the CDK) and would like to include them in the CDK framework.
+The use of meta-data allows different programs to calculate descriptors from the dictionaries, and then mark the calculated descriptor values with implementation details, so that clashes will not occur.

+To allow for easy inclusion of new descriptor routines, a Descriptor interface was created (see Fig. 2).
+This interface describes a number of methods that each descriptor must implement.
+These include methods to perform the calcula- tion, set parameters, extract meta-data and so on.
+Hence each descriptor routine is a Java class that implements this inter- face.
+The design of the descriptor package as a set of classes allows for the automated calculation of descriptors.
+This is achieved by a compile time feature, which recognizes im- plemented descriptor classes (via JavaDoc tags) and builds a list of these classes.
+This list is then available at runtime, allowing the user to use all or a subset of the available de- scriptors.
+As a result new descriptor routines can simply be placed in the correct location of the class hierarchy and a recompile of the CDK will result in the new routines being automatically available.

+Another feature of the descriptor package is the uniform treatment of descriptor return values.
+Different descriptors will return different types of information.
+For example, a constitutional descriptor such as the count of carbon atoms returns a single number whereas the gravitational index descriptor returns nine values.
+Other descriptors (such as BCUT) return a variable number of values.
+To allow for uniform access to the descriptor return values, all descriptors return a class implementing the DescriptorResult interface.
+Currently five classes are present in the org.openscience. cdk.qsar.result package implementing three simple and two complex return types (see Fig. 3).
+As a result of this design, all descriptors return a uniform value, which can be inspected to correctly obtain the actual calculated values.

+Once descriptors are calculated we need to consider the question of storing the results.
+In many cases descriptors will be calculated for a set of molecules and further processing will be carried out within the program.
+However, a useful feature is persistence of calculated values.
+A trivial approach is to write the descriptor values and associated meta-data to a plain text file.
+However a more structured approach is the use of CML [37, 38], a subset of XML designed to encapsulate chemical information.
+The CDK contains functionality to store descriptor data in CML formatted files.
+This leads to easy transfer of data between CML enabled applications.
+The easy conversion of descriptor values and associated metadata to CML format also opens up the possibility of the use the CDK descriptor package as a component of a web service application.
+This would allow easy access to descriptor functionality (both numeric data as well meta-data) for web oriented services.

 ...